TaylonGameta/apiJobsJS/README.md

-## api rest created to feed a job finding application
+# api rest created to feed a job finding application

-Tools used to build this rest api
+Tools used to build this rest api:

 1. Typescript
 2. Express